Table-R1: Inference-Time Scaling for Table Reasoning: Related Work

 \subsection{Table Reasoning}

 Reasoning over tabular data has long attracted attention due to its practical applications in real-world scenarios such as data analysis.
 It encompasses a variety of tasks, including short-form question answering~\cite{pasupat-liang-2015-compositional, cheng-etal-2022-hitab, lu2023dynamic, zhao-etal-2023-robut, zhao-etal-2024-knowledgefmath, wu2025tablebench}, fact verification~\cite{Chen2020TabFact, gupta-etal-2020-infotabs}, and free-form question answering~\cite{nan-etal-2022-fetaqa, zhao-etal-2023-loft}.
 Earlier research primarily focused on fine-tuning smaller language models for specific tasks~\cite{herzig-etal-2020-tapas, zhao-etal-2022-reastap, liu2022tapex}.
-More recently, efforts such as TableLlama~\cite{zhang-etal-2024-tablellama}, TableLLM~\cite{zhang2025tablellm}, and the TableGPT series~\cite{zha2023tablegpt, su2024tablegpt2} have advanced the adaptation of LLMs for table reasoning, enabling more general-purpose capabilities across task types.
+Recent efforts have advanced the adaptation of LLMs for table reasoning~\cite{zhang-etal-2024-tablellama, zhang2025tablellm, su2024tablegpt2, zha2023tablegpt, su2024tablegpt2, deng2025betterunderstandingtableinstruction}, enabling more general-purpose capabilities across task types.
 In parallel, several studies have begun exploring agentic approaches to tackle table reasoning tasks~\cite{10.1145/3539618.3591708, zhao-etal-2024-tapera, nan-etal-2024-evaluating, yu2025tablecriticmultiagentframeworkcollaborative}.
 Despite these advances, the application and enhancement of inference-time scaling for table reasoning remain largely underexplored.
 Our study shows that 7B-scale LLMs with inference-time scaling can match the performance of frontier models such as GPT-4.1.
 This finding highlights a promising direction for advancing table reasoning.